cmvandrevala/more-than-equations/content/Computer Science/Labs/What Runs All Day But Has No Legs.md

 * When you first create a `Timer` object, it should be in the 'stopped' state and the elapsed time should be zero.
 * The `elapsed(...)` method should return the elapsed time, reported in whole seconds.
 * Do not call the functions `localtime` or `asctime` from the standard C library `ctime` in this problem.
-* Write a driver program and / or set of unit tests that test the `Timer` class.
-Note, you might find it difficult (impossible?) to unit test every method in your class at the moment.
-That's ok!
-Test what you can and then reflect on your strategy in the Thought Provoking Questions below.
+* Write a driver program that tests the `Timer` class.
+You do NOT have to write unit tests for this program, and you will explain why in the Thought-Provoking Questions.

 ## 📋 Dev Notes